NateEag/useful-programs/readme.md

     INSTALL IT FROM THE CHROME STORE, as that version has likely-malicious code: https://github.com/greatsuspender/thegreatsuspender/issues/1263)
   * Custom Javascript for Websites (run arbitrary JS for arbitrary URLs)
-  * Stylus (user stylesheets since Chrome dropped built-in support)
   * GhostText (hook up your editor to Chrome textareas and see changes as you type)
-  * New tab URL (redirect new tabs to a given URL [so vimium works on new tab])
   * StayFocusd (ration time on timewaster domains)
   * chrome-pass for hooking Chrome up to the 'pass' CLI password manager
   * Duplicate Tab Helper to cut down on redundant tabs (it could do better but it's still a help)
-  * Crackbook Revival (slows down "junkfood" sites, helping you self-ration)

 It's handy to open chrome-pass via keyboard shortcut, but it doesn't have one built-in.
 Fortunately, you can set custom keyboard shortcuts for extensions on